 Prosciutto di Parma PDO is a raw, cured charcuterie product, obtained through the processing of fresh pig thighs from pig breeds registered in the Italian Herd Book.

 The pigs used must be at least nine months old, with an average weight of 160 kg.
-After slaughtering, the fresh legs are cooled for a whole day before being trimmed to obtain the characteristic rounded “chicken leg” shape.
-Trimming also favours salting, which is carried out with wet salt for the rind and dry salt for the lean parts, without the addition of additives or preservatives.
-The thighs remain in the salt cells for a total of one month.
-Once the salt has been removed, the legs are left to rest for a period of 60-90 days in cells with the correct humidity and temperature.
-The leg of ham is then washed in tepid water to remove impurities.
-During the pre-curing stage, the hams are hung on traditional wood frames called scalere and left to dry naturally for 6-7 months in large rooms with windows on either side, open, depending on both the internal and external climatic conditions.
-After six months, the uncovered muscular mass is then softened with a thin layer of lard, salt and pepper.
+After slaughtering, the hind legs are cooled for a whole day before being trimmed to obtain the characteristic rounded “chicken leg” shape.
+Trimming also favours salting, for which only sea salt is used, without the addition of additives or preservatives.
+The legs are lightly salted a second time and remain in the salt cells for a total of one month.
+Once the salt residue has been removed, the legs are left to rest for a period of 60-90 days, in cells with suitable humidity and temperature.
+The ham is then washed in tepid water to remove impurities.
+During the pre-curing stage, the hams are hung on traditional wood frames called “scalere” and left to dry for 6-7 months in large rooms with windows on either side, left open depending on both the internal and external climatic conditions.
+After six months, the uncovered area of muscle is softened with a thin layer of leaf lard, a paste made of lard, salt and pepper.
 In the seventh month, the hams are transferred to the cellar for curing.
-Twelve months from the start of processing, inspectors from the I.P.Q certification body “sound” the product, which involves a horse bone needle being inserted into the ham to ascertain the flavour.
-If the product is considered to be of the right quality, the leg is then fire branded with the “Ducal Crown”.
+Twelve months after the start of the entire process, inspectors from the certification body “sound” the product, an olfactory test that involves a horse bone needle being inserted into the ham.
+If the product meets the standard, the ham is then fire branded with the “Ducal Crown”.

 Appearance and Flavour

 Prosciutto di Parma PDO is roundish in shape and is without the trotter.
 The lean part of the slice is pink in colour, while the fat is white.
 The taste is sweet and delicate, and it has a fragrant aroma.